MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-sign-up-preview-subscription.md

 ## Deploy Finance demo environment with Project Operations for resource/non-stocked scenarios

 Follow the guidance in the topic, [Provision a new environment](resource-provision-new-environment.md) to complete the deployment.
 Use the [demo environment](https://docs.microsoft.com/dynamics365/fin-ops-core/dev-itpro/deployment/deploy-demo-environment) deployment type for preview.

 ## Install CDS setup and configuration data

 Install CDS setup and configuration data as described in the topic, [Set up and apply configuration data in the Common Data Service](resource-apply-pro-setup-config-data.md).
+Complete this step only after Finance demo environment is deployed and demo data in FO is ready.